hypercore-one/zenon-node-monitor/README.md

-# Zenon Fork Monitor
+# Zenon Node Monitor

-A real-time monitoring dashboard for tracking and comparing Zenon network nodes.
+A real-time monitoring dashboard for tracking and comparing Zenon network public nodes.
 This application helps identify consensus and synchronization issues across multiple nodes by visualizing their momentum heights and hashes.

 ![Fork Monitor Screenshot](docs/screenshot.png)